Dynamic Transfer Learning for Named Entity Recognition: Related Work

 NER models achieved their recent success with neural architectures.
 In 2016 several works \cite{lample2016neural,chiu2016named,yang2016multi} proposed hierarchical sequence to sequence deep learning frameworks.
 The models enjoyed RNN, or CNN encoders, but generally utilized conditional random fields (CRF) as decoders.
 Many subsequent works have focused on fine-tuning for speed or parameter size, while keeping this model design at a high level.

 Transfer learning for both NER, and other NLP tasks has also been extensively studied.
-Here, we will look towards generic models, with more of a focus on those which targeted the medical domain.
-Sachan, Xie, and Xing \shortcite{sachan2017effective} leverage unsupervised pretraining in the form of forward and backward language modeling to initialize most of the parameters of an NER architecture.
-Their model was also evaluated on medical data and although the performance increased with pre-training, the evaluation showed low recall from unseen entities.
-Yang, Salakhutdinov, and Cohen \shortcite{yang2016multi} were among the first to explore parameter sharing with the general neural NER architecture.
+Here, we will look towards generic models, with more of a focus on those which targeted the medical domain. \cite{sachan2017effective} leverage unsupervised pretraining in the form of forward and backward language modeling to initialize most of the parameters of an NER architecture.
+Their model was also evaluated on medical data and although the performance increased with pre-training, the evaluation showed low recall from unseen entities. \cite{yang2016multi} were among the first to explore parameter sharing with the general neural NER architecture.
 The authors explored training for NER with other sequence tagging tasks, across multiple languages.
 Continuing their work they also correlated task similarity with the number of shared layers in a model \cite{yang2017transfer}.
+These architectures generally employed a forked design where feature representations were shared at the lower layers (closer towards the input) and split towards multiple outputs.
 For example, tasks in the same language, and with similar labels would share a larger number of layers, whereas sequencing in English and Spanish, regardless of the output space may share only the input embeddings.
 The approach of sharing lower level layers was also used for semantic parsing \cite{fan2017transfer}, and co training language models \cite{liu2017empower}.
 In the latter only a character level encoder was shared between tasks, and highway units control feature transfer to downstream components.
 We employ a similar technique by gating features from multiple inputs at the same layer.
 Shared label embedding layers have also shown favorable results \cite{augenstein2018multi,fan2017transfer}.
 For multiple tasks a single softmax is used with masking for non-task labels.
 The shared embeddings better promote label synergy.